by Carla Howard

 - I’ll do that when…

-Then, write down the great things could have happened if you’d said “yes.”
+Then, write down the great things that could have happened if you’d said “yes.”
 I’ll bet the potential reward will far outweigh the risk.

 If you’re still struggling to say “yes,” try writing yourself a permission slip.